The Association: Happy Together Again and the 1960s package tours

 In 2018 the first (unofficial) biography of the band – The Association Cherish – written by British author Malcolm C. Searles, was published via Dojotone Publications in the UK detailing the group's 50-year career.
 Art Johnson, who played guitar briefly for the group in 1975, died in 2018.

 The Association were recipients of the Rock Justice Awards on January 19, 2019, at Village Studios in Los Angeles.
 All five surviving founding members – Kirkman, Alexander, Yester, Giguere and Bluechel – showed up to receive their awards.
 Ramos and founding member Cole also received awards.

 In March 2020 Russ Giguere's autobiography (co-written with Ashley Wren Collins), Along Comes The Association: Beyond Folk Rock and Three-Piece Suits, was released.
 Mid-1970s Association keyboardist Dwayne Smith died in June 2020.

 Bob Page died on December 24, 2022, at age 79 from a head injury in Faial Island.

 Terry Kirkman died on September 23, 2023, at the age of 83.

 Jordan Cole left the band on October 1, 2025.
-He was replaced by Gary Swan, who played his first gig with the band in New Jersey on October 12.
+He was replaced by Gary Swan, who played his first gig with the band in Holmdel, New Jersey on October 12.

 In November 2025 the Association's website announced that after a concert in San Francisco, California on November 23, Del Ramos would retire.
 His replacement is Joe Lamanno, who returned to the group after previous playing with them from July to November 1984.
-Lammano's first show with the band after his return will be on November 28.
+Lammano's first show with the band after his return was on November 28.

+In the summer of 2026, Jules Alexander, Paul Holland and Bruce Pictor represented the group on that year's Happy Together Tour, supported by the Happy Together Show backing band.